 Wall Anchors: $5,000 to $12,000

-Wall anchors are a mechanical solution for bowing walls.
+Wall anchors cost $5,000 to $12,000 installed and are used when a bowing wall has moved too far inward for carbon fibre straps alone — unlike straps, anchors can be gradually tightened over time to recover some of the existing bow.
 A steel plate is installed on the interior wall face, connected by a steel rod to an anchor plate buried in the yard.
 The anchor provides resistance to inward wall movement, and in some cases the anchor can be gradually tightened over time to recover some of the existing bow.

 Wall anchors are more expensive than carbon fibre straps but can be effective for more severely bowed walls.
 They require access to the exterior yard for anchor installation.